mdpabel/notes/javascript.md

 ---
 title: Javascript
-description: Javascript
+description: JavaScript Concepts like Prototypes, Symbols, Generators and More
 date: 03-24-2024
-status: JavaScript Concepts like Prototypes, Symbols, Generators and More
+status: published
 priority: 1
 ---